What Is Diarrhea: Your Digestive System and the Types of Diarrhea

 You should consult your healthcare professional if symptoms get worse, diarrhea lasts for more than two days, you have a fever, or blood or mucus in your stools, as these may be signs of a serious condition.

-Finally, diarrhea can also be identified in terms of its severity.
+Finally, diarrhea can also be identified in terms of its severity, from mild to moderate to severe diarrhea.
 The number of stools and their size can help define its severity6:

 - Severe diarrhea is having more than ten watery stools in 24 hours